zetaron/docker-dns-gen/README.md

 ### Advanced usage

-The previous method is simple to use, but suffer from drawback:

- * Containers won't resolve DNS from other containers
- * External DNS resolution may be slower
- * Some VPN changes the /etc/resolv.conf file which remove your configuration

 Instead of using the `docker0` interface and modifying `/etc/resolv.conf`, an other solution is to install localy a dnsmasq server (some distribs like ubuntu or debian are now using it by default) and forward requests to the